-The MIS Capstone course consists of a student executed Information Systems design project providing an in-depth practical experience.
-The central challenge for Management Information Systems professionals is to productively design, implement, and manage information systems, and to do so in a timely fashion.
-To this end, the MS in MIS program offers a variety of courses that teach students about key perspectives and approaches to address this challenge.
-Yet, real-world problems cannot be approached from a single perspective using a single approach.
-Management Information Systems challenges typically require an integrated and balanced set of perspectives, techniques, and methods to be dealt with effectively.
-The capstone course addresses that need through an in-depth practical experience.
-The course focuses on a real-life information systems design and development project that will be executed by the students using an Agile methodology.
-The project will typically cover the conceptualization, analysis, design, and production of a working, functional prototype of the system which serves as a proof of concept.
-It may also involve a pilot and/or implementation.
+The MIS Capstone course consists of a student-executed Information Systems design project providing an in-depth, practical experience.
+The central challenge for Management Information Systems professionals is to productively design, implement, and manage information systems in a timely fashion.
+Management Information Systems challenges typically require an integrated and balanced set of perspectives, techniques, and methods to be effectively dealt with.
+The capstone course addresses that need by focusing on a real-life information systems design and development project that students execute using an Agile methodology.
+The project will typically cover the conceptualization, analysis, design, and production of a working, functional prototype of the system that serves as a proof of concept.

 Students are expected to bring knowledge from the MIS core courses, their chosen electives, and their own experience into this course.
-Students are expected to apply their knowledge, to practice with different tools and techniques, to examine a variety of points of view, to critique the readings and each others' views, to stretch their thinking, and ultimately to learn how to be effective MIS professionals.
-Students will finish the course with a clear recognition that there is no "one right way" to engineer and implement an information system, that an information systems design project can be approached from different perspectives, and that a variety of disciplines can be brought to bear on the systems problem at hand.
+Students must apply their knowledge, practice with different tools and techniques, examine a variety of points of view, critique the readings and each others' views, stretch their thinking, and ultimately to learn how to be effective MIS professionals.
+Students will finish the course with a clear recognition that there is no "one right way" to engineer and implement an information system.

 Since its inception in 2008, the MIS capstone class has been successful in delivering working prototypes to the clients.
 The projects taken up by the capstone class are mostly community based projects aimed at helping the local community.
 Some of the projects that the MIS Capstone class has taken up are listed below.